slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *'Always give credit, take blame.' -- Kevin Kelly* -->
+> *'Always give credit, take blame.' -- Kevin Kelly*
+> *'The only thing worse than a boy who hates you: a boy that loves you.' -- Markus Zusak* -->

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*